 This could mean pursuing more rigorous job training programs or paying for a certification course through a company like Udacity to improve your skill set and grow into higher-paying positions with better benefits.

-Flipping this equation around, if we invest in ourselves first then money will flow into our bank accounts quicker.
+Flipping this equation around, if we invest in ourselves first then money will flow into our checking accounts quicker.

 It is also important to invest in our health.
 This can happen by taking care of your body and mind with regular exercise, nutritious food, sufficient sleep for the individual and their family members, relaxation techniques like meditation or yoga as well as mental wellness practices that include therapy sessions when necessary.